eelcovv/cbsodata/README.rst

 StatLineTable
 ~~~~~~~~~~~~~

-Howver, starting from *cbsodata* version 1.3, we also have to ability to get a
+Starting from *cbsodata* version 1.3, we also have to ability to get a
 selection of variables belonging to one question.
 Also, the units and dimensions can
-now easily retrieved.
+now easily be retrieved.
 This is done by using the new *StatLineTable* class

-Let start with showing how to import the data from a table:
+Let's start with showing how to import the data from a table:

 .. code:: python